 OK, so you’re generally giving your babe the opportunity to go once every 20 minutes.
 It is a lot.
 But think about how you’re spending this time.
 Mostly you’re just standing or sitting with your love pressed against your body.
 If you adhere to a consistent practice, success rates are very high.
 If a miss happens, just put it in the laundry and move on!
 The clean up and expense is far less in my opinion, especially if you’re prepared, and willing to bring along 5 tiny pairs of pants.
 Even if it’s the same amount of time spent, its just spent doing different things.
 Compare A to B:

 A.) You’re reading a book while your baby grunts away on the potty on your lap.
 When she’s finished, you use a few squares of toilet paper on her, as you would your own self.
 Everything gets flushed down the toilet, pants back up.
 That took 5 minutes.
 Half hour later you take her to the sink for a quick pee.
-Quick pants down, cue noise, she pees, pants up, and that took 2 minutes.
+Quick pants down, deep breath, release your own tension, cue noises *psss*, she pees, pants up, and that took 2 minutes.
 A half hour later she squirms out of your partners hands, so you pee her again, 3 minutes.
 Half hour later, you notice she peed on the nursing blanket she was lying on.
 NBD, throw it in the laundry, put on dry pants, 1 minute.
 Half hour later, quick pee off the deck, (1 minute).
 Half hour later, more grunts and more bearing down, she’s gotta poop.
 This takes 3 minutes.
 Total: 15 minutes over 5 hours.

 B.) Thanks to the high-absorbancy of the expensive diapers you bought, you have avoided changing a diaper for 5 hours!
 You walk to the designated changing station and lay down your baby and carefully open the diaper up.
 Poo is all over her butt, up in her front parts, in every fold, and up her back.
 Using a few non-flushable wet-wipes you have to wipe off every surface of skin and meticulously inside each fold.
 You notice things are quite red and irritated so now you treat with one or two uric rash products.
 You arrange a new diaper, and snap and zip and button it all back in there for the next 5 hours.
 Total time: 15 minutes over 5 hours.